intake/intake/docs/source/making-plugins.rst

 Most of the work typically happens in the following methods:

 - ``__init__()``: Should be very lightweight and fast.
 No files or network resources should be opened, and no significant memory should be allocated yet.
-Data sources are often serialized immediately.
+Data sources might be serialized immediately.
 The default implementation of the pickle protocol in the base class will record all the arguments to ``__init__()`` and recreate the object with those arguments when unpickled, assuming the class has no side effects.

 - ``_get_schema()``: May open files and network resources and return as much of the schema as possible in small amount of *approximately* constant  time.
+Typically, imports of packages needed by the source only happen here.
   The ``npartitions`` and ``extra_metadata`` attributes must be correct when ``_get_schema`` returns.
 Further keys such as ``dtype``, ``shape``, etc., should reflect the container type of the data-source, and can be ``None`` if not easily knowable, or include ``None`` for some elements.
 File-based sources should use fsspec to open a local or remote URL, and pass ``storage_options`` to it.
 This ensures compatibility and extra features such as caching.
+If the backend can only deal with local files, you may still want to use ``fsspec.open_local`` to allow for caching.

 - ``_get_partition(self, i)``: Should return all of the data from partition id ``i``, where ``i`` is typically an integer, but may be something more complex.